Koshux/todo-multi-tenant/README.md

 ### Architecture
 Download `Untitled Diagram.drawio` (I know but it didn't let me rename it from draw.io) from the repository and go to https://draw.io.
 Load the diagram to preview.

 API routing:
 1. /login - POST
 2. /logout - GET
 3. /register - POST
 4. /todo - GET, POST, DELETE

-Frontend routing:
-1. /
-2. /home
-3. /register

 ### Design
 Download `web-app-diagram.drawio` from the repository and go to https://draw.io.
 Load the diagram to preview all page and functionality designs.

+UI routing:
+1. / - Login page
+2. /home - Home page
+3. /register - Register page

 ### Authentication
 Basic authentication is implemented using PassportJS LocalStrategy.
 This could be further extended to use JWT tokens however for simplicity,